Subclass 189 vs 190 vs 491 Visa from Indonesia: Which Pathway Is Right for You

 The 190: The Balanced Choice

-The 190 adds 5 state nomination points and imposes a 2-year commitment to the nominating state.
+The 190 adds 5 state nomination points and carries a general commitment or expectation to live and work in the nominating state for at least two years.
 For an Indonesian professional with a base score of 65 targeting 85 total:

 State nomination considerations for Indonesians:

-New South Wales is the most popular state for Indonesian applicants because of the existing Indonesian community in Sydney (41% of Indonesian-born Australians live in Greater Sydney).
-NSW's 190 program requires applicants to demonstrate a genuine connection to NSW or have skills on the NSW occupation list.
+New South Wales is a popular state for Indonesian applicants because of the existing Indonesian community in Sydney (41% of Indonesian-born Australians live in Greater Sydney).
+NSW's 190 program has its own occupation list and nomination criteria, which can change; check the current requirements before applying.

 Western Australia actively recruits offshore professionals.
-The WA 190 typically requires a job offer or 6-month employment contract in WA.
-For 491 (regional WA), this requirement is sometimes waived for applicants in high-priority sectors including IT, health, and construction.
+The WA 190 typically requires a 6-month full-time employment contract in WA.
+For 491 (regional WA), this requirement is sometimes waived for applicants in high-priority sectors including building and construction, health, and education.

 South Australia uses a Registration of Interest (ROI) system for offshore candidates.
 SA prioritises defence, cyber security, space, and renewable energy professionals.
 Indonesian IT and engineering professionals with 8+ years' experience are rated highly.